rakeshchada/rakeshchada.github.io/_posts/2018-06-21-Neural-Embedding-Animation.md

 ![](/images/neural-embedding-animation/toxic-repr-evolution.gif)

-You see the BiLSTM here does a better job separating the two classes.
+You can see the BiLSTM here does a better job separating the two classes.

 -----------